What's New in Ohio's Voting Laws

 -

-Individuals who becomes citizens of the U.S. may qualify for a free replacement of their license/ID card if all of the following is true
+Individuals who become citizens of the U.S. may qualify for a free replacement of their license/ID card if all of the following is true

 -